denmedius/pyaudisam/README.md

 This is module interfaces **distance sampling** analysis engines from [Distance software](http://distancesampling.org/), and possibly others in the future.

-Its is intented for making it easier :
+It is intended for making it easier :
 * to run numerous analysis with many (many) parameter variants on many field observation samples (possibly using some optimisation techniques for automated computation of right and left distance truncations),
 * to select the best analysis variant results through a mostly automated process, based on customisable statistical quality indicators,
-* to produce partly customisable reports in spreadsheet format (numerical results only), and in HTML format (more complete, with full featured plots like in Distance, and more).
+* to produce partly customisable reports in spreadsheet format (numerical results only), and in HTML format (more complete, with full-featured plots like in Distance, and more).

 As for now, only the Windows MCDS.exe engine and Point Transect analyses are supported.